bhavya17037/stocks/readme.md

-simple readme for the app

-Please finish this!
+A simple app to display stock market data and information.